 Luckily, I woke up from my trance in time to remove a few items before actually paying for everything.

 That store is my kryptonite.
 It’s so easy to be there forever just gawking at all the cute things!
 They know how to speak to my consumer heart, that’s for sure!

-These little pumpkin spice latte cheesecake bites are another way to get your fall fix.
-Everyone gets so excited for the fall drinks to arrive at the local coffee shops, so I knew that I wanted to make a little cheesecake treat that had those flavors.
+These little Pumpkin Spice Latte Cheesecake Bites are another way to get your fall fix.
+Everyone gets so excited for the fall drinks to arrive at the local coffee shops, so I knew that I wanted to make a little mini cheesecake that had those flavors.